-Invitations to apply for a PATHS Scholarship will be sent in early January to all admitted students who fulfill the eligibility criteria by January 1, 2018.
-PATHS Scholarship Applications completed in response to such priority invitations must be submitted by the Priority Application Deadline of January 31, 2018.
+Invitations to apply for a PATHS Scholarship will be sent in early January to all admitted students who have expressed interest in a CS major in their Mines admission application and who fulfill the eligibility criteria by January 1, 2018.
+PATHS Scholarship Applications completed in response to such priority invitations must be submitted by the Priority Application Deadline of February 12, 2018.

-Students who are admitted to Mines and meet the PATHS eligibility criteria after January 1, 2018 may receive an invitation to apply to PATHS in the discretion of the selection committee on a funds-available basis after consideration of all Priority Applications.
-Eligible students who receive an invitation to apply to PATHS after January 31, 2018 must submit their completed PATHS Scholarship Application by the Extended Application Deadline of March 31, 2018.
+Students with expressed interest in a CS major who are admitted to Mines and meet the PATHS eligibility criteria after January 1, 2018 may receive an invitation to apply to PATHS in the discretion of the selection committee on a funds-available basis after consideration of all Priority Applications.
+Eligible students who receive an invitation to apply to PATHS after February 12, 2018 must submit their completed PATHS Scholarship Application by the Extended Application Deadline of March 31, 2018.

 Information from the FAFSA will enable the Mines Financial Aid Office to identify for the PATHS selection committee those admitted students who are eligible to be invited to apply for a PATHS Scholarship.
 Please complete your FAFSA as early as possible so you can receive a priority invitation to apply to PATHS, if eligible.

 Please apply using an email address that you use regularly and will have access to for the foreseeable future, including for the 2017-18 academic year.
 The PATHS Team will communicate with you using this email address during the application process (on updates, deadlines, etc.) and beyond.
 If you use an email address connected with one of your parents or with a school to which you lose access, please email email@example.com to provide an updated email address.
 Please check your email account frequently (at least twice/week) during the PATHS application process, as quick turnaround may be called for regarding any requested additional information or documents.